On board a Philippine patrol in contested South China Sea

 Commander Julio Colarina III, 41, was a 24-hour fixture on the bridge of the Malabrigo, where he slept on a folding bed when off duty.
 He’s a second-generation defender of the Philippines’ territorial interests.
 His father, a retired navy man, spent a year in the 1970s garrisoning Philippine-occupied Thitu Island.

 As crew members rested between shifts on the bridge, the strains of classic rock hits like “Hotel California” could be heard from the mess hall.
-One night, a sailor celebrated her birthday in stark austerity: colleagues put a candle on an omelet and prepared sardines, fried fish and rice to mark the occasion.
+One night, a sailor celebrated her birthday in stark austerity: Colleagues put a candle on eggs and prepared sardines, fried fish and rice to mark the occasion.

 Asked for a birthday wish, the 27-year-old said, “peace and good health always.”